-1.1 To allow Council to provide rates relief for uninhabitable dwellings or properties that have been detrimentally affected by natural disasters such as, but not limited to, erosion, subsidence, instability or being flood-prone.
+- 1.1 To allow Council to provide rates relief for uninhabitable dwellings or properties that have been detrimentally affected by natural disasters such as, but not limited to, erosion, subsidence, instability or being flood prone. - 1.2 This Policy targets the following community outcome contained in Council's Wellbeing Framework: - (a) Our local communities are thriving and enabled to pursue their aspirations. - 1.3 This Policy targets the following goal contained in Council's Wellbeing Framework: - (a) Council encourages initiatives that promote social connection and self-determination.

-- 2.1 This Policy outlines Council's criteria for providing rates relief on uninhabitable dwellings or properties affected by natural disaster. - 2.2 This Policy targets Outcomes: - (a) Safe and Secure Living Providing Safe Living Excellent standards of safety and welfare are promoted and respected.
+2.1 This Policy outlines Council's criteria for providing rates relief on uninhabitable dwellings or properties affected by natural disaster.